-Payment for dual enrollment courses will be made by the Homeschool by requisition or individual student payment.
+Payment for dual enrollment courses will be made by individual student payment.

-University courses taken by Homeschool students will be charged a rate pronounced in Addendum C. In addition, 3peat fees and/or lab fees may apply.
+University courses taken by School students will be charged a rate pronounced in Addendum C. In addition, 3-peat fees and/or lab fees may apply.
 The cost of books and supplemental material is not included in the tuition rate.

-Textbooks and supplemental materials, including, but not limited to, departmental course software purchased for dual enrollment college courses taught as part of the Homeschool academic program may be used for at least 2 years from the date of purchase, as agreed upon by the University, but is subject to the academic freedom policies of the University.
-When the textbook is no longer available from the publishing company or if the textbook is for a technology-based course, the Homeschool and/or student is responsible for purchasing new textbooks.
+Textbooks and supplemental materials, including, but not limited to, departmental course software purchased for dual enrollment college courses taught as part of the School academic program may be used for at least 2 years from the date of purchase, as agreed upon by the University, but is subject to the academic freedom policies of the University.
+When the textbook is no longer available from the publishing company or if the textbook is for a technology-based course, the School and/or student is responsible for purchasing new textbooks.

-The University will work with the Homeschool to minimize the impact of textbook purchases.
-Textbooks, supplemental materials, equipment, consumables and course-related software required for dual enrollment courses may be purchased at the bookstore or other approved vendors by the Homeschool.
+The University will work with the School to minimize the impact of textbook purchases.
+Textbooks, supplemental materials, equipment, consumables and course-related software required for dual enrollment courses may be purchased at the bookstore or other approved vendors by the School .
 ISBN numbers for textbooks are listed on the syllabi of all courses.
 Textbooks must be college level texts approved by the appropriate academic department at the University.

-The Homeschool will be responsible for purchasing all textbooks, equipment and supplemental materials for each registered student that is required for their dual enrollment courses.
+The School will be responsible for purchasing all textbooks, equipment and supplemental materials for each registered student that is required for their dual enrollment courses.